o2dependent/hcnotary/src/markdown/Index/index.md

 * A passport
 * A government issued identification card

+***COVID-19 Protocol for appointments:*** masks and social distancing is encouraged.
+Supplies are disinfected prior to the appointment.
+Hand sanitizer will be available for use.

 ***Fees:***

 Basic, non loan related fee for a single notarization is $10 (WAC 308-30-220).
 Please note, this fee is *per person* signing.